-- MIH_SAP: Media independent interface of MIHF with the higher layers or MIH users. - MIH_LINK_SAP: Abstract media dependent interface of MIHF with the lower layers (the different technologies). - MIH_NET_SAP: Abstract media dependent interface of MIHF providing transport services over L2 and L3 over the data plane.
+• MIH\NET\SAP: Abstract media dependent interface of MIHF providing transport services over L2 and L3 over the data plane.
 This SAP supports the exchange of MIH information and messages with a remote MIHF or a Media Independent Information server.

 The most important concept in IEEE 802.21, the Media Independence, is achieved by permitting the MIH Users to work on a mix of underlying technologies in a media independent way.
-These media independent mechanisms are enabled by the MIH_SAP, which provides a set of abstract primitives and concepts.
-Under this paradigm, the MIHF works as a translator which is able to convert the different abstract primitives into technology specific primitives, providing a mapping between the MIH_SAP and the MIH_LINK_SAP, which takes the form of technology dependent primitives.
+These media independent mechanisms are enabled by the MIH\SAP, which provides a set of abstract primitives and concepts.
+Under this paradigm, the MIHF works as a translator which is able to convert the different abstract primitives into technology specific primitives, providing a mapping between the MIH\SAP and the MIH\LINK\SAP, which takes the form of technology dependent primitives.